Treatment / Chemotherapy

 Can Mesothelioma be Treated With Chemotherapy?

-The human body is made up of billions of cells.
-Cancer cells divide and replicate much faster than normal cells, creating growths or tumors.
-Chemotherapy drugs are used to treat cancer by dramatically slowing or stopping cancer cells from dividing.
-Some types of chemotherapy destroy individual cells, while others disrupt the cell-dividing process.
-Chemotherapy drugs may be administered as a standalone treatment but are generally used as part of a multimodal treatment program, combined with other mesothelioma medications, radiation and, if necessary, surgery.
-Chemotherapy treatments can be administered in two ways: systemically (throughout the entire body) or intraoperatively (during surgery).
+The human body is made up of billions of replicating cells.
+Cancer cells divide much faster than normal cells, which leads to the creation of growths or tumors.
+Chemotherapy drugs are used to treat cancer by dramatically slow and/or stop cancer cells from dividing.
+Certain types of chemotherapy agents destroy individual cells, while others disrupt the cell-dividing process.
+Some chemotherapy drugs may be administered as a standalone treatment but are generally used as part of a multimodal treatment program.
+They can be combined with other mesothelioma medications, radiation and, if necessary, surgery.
+Chemotherapy drugs are usually administered in two ways: systemically (throughout the entire body) or intraoperatively (during surgery).

 Systemic Chemotherapy for Mesothelioma

 Patients either receive chemotherapy intravenously or in pill form.
 This allows the drugs to enter the bloodstream and kill cancer cells throughout the body.
-Systemic treatments destroy both cancerous and healthy cells and, as a result, tend to cause more side effects.
-Most side effects are due to it targeting cells that divide rapidly, like bone marrow, hair, and the gastrointestinal tract.
-This causes common side effects like low bone marrow, hair loss, nausea, vomiting, and diarrhea.
+Unfortunately, systemic treatments destroy both cancerous and healthy cells and, as a result, tend to cause many side effects.
+Most side effects are due to targeting cells that divide quite rapidly and are usually found in the bone marrow, hair, and the gastrointestinal tract.
+This process causes the most common side effects, such as low bone marrow, hair loss, nausea, vomiting, and diarrhea.

 Intraoperative Chemotherapy for Mesothelioma

-After removing any visible tumors, a surgeon may deliver chemotherapy drugs directly to the affected part of the body.
+After removing any visible tumors, a surgeon may deliver chemotherapy drugs directly to the affected cancer site of the body.
 In some cases, this method helps negate some of the side effects that patients experience.
 Intrapleural chemotherapy and heated intraperitoneal chemotherapy — also called HIPEC — are the two most common examples of intraoperative chemotherapy.
-Administration of local chemotherapy is thought to kill cancer cells directly but it can also cause local inflammation in the pleural or peritoneal cavity.
+Administration of local chemotherapy is thought to kill cancer cells directly, but it can also cause local inflammation in the pleural or peritoneal cavity.

-Oncologists prescribe a combination of drugs for each case.
-The goal: to find an effective dose that kills cancer cell types and works to prevent new ones from developing while balancing the potentially serious side effects, such as nausea, bone marrow suppression, hair loss, etc.
+Oncologists will prescribe a combination of drugs for each case.
+The goal here is to find an effective dose that kills cancer cell types and works to prevent new ones from developing while balancing the potentially serious side effects (i.e., nausea, bone marrow suppression, hair loss, etc.).

 Multimodal Treatment for Mesothelioma